macroenergy/Dolphyn.jl/docs/src/hsc_data_documentation.md

 #### 3.1.5 HSC_generation_discharge.csv

-Reports H2 discharged by each H2 production resource (generation, storage) in each model time step.
+Reports H2 discharged by each H2 production resource (generation, storage) in each model time step, as well as the annual sum (in tonnes).

 #### 3.1.6 HSC_h2_balance.csv

+Reports the use (tonnes/hour or tonnes) of each H2 resource type (Generation, Flexible Demand, Storage Charge & Discharge, Nonserved Energy, H2 Pipeline Import/Export, H2 Truck Import/Export, G2P Demand, and Demand) for each zone and each time step, as well as the annual sum.

+#### 3.1.7 HSC_costs.csv

+Reports HSC costs for each zone, including sum of fixed costs, variable costs, NSE (non-served energy) costs, start-up costs (for generators), network expansion cost of pipelines, and total costs.

 ### 3.2 HSC Optional Output Files

 #### 3.2.1 HSC_g2p_capacity.csv

-Reports optimal values of investment variables (except StartCap, which is an input)
+Reports optimal values of investment variables (except StartCap, which is an input) for each G2P resource.

 ###### Table 9: Structure of the HSC_g2p_capacity.csv file
 ---